 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
-This represents an acquisition of net position that applies to a future period(s) and will not be recognized as in inflow of resources (revenue) until that period.
-The Agency did not report any deferred inflows of resources in the current year.
+This represents an acquisition of net position that applies to a future period(s) and will not be recognized as an inflow of resources (revenue) until that period.
+The Agency only has one type of item, which arises only under modified accrual basis of accounting that qualifies in this category.
+Accordingly, the item, unavailable revenue, is reported only in the governmental funds balance sheet.
+The governmental funds report unavailable revenue from miscellaneous income related to cancelation of the WAVE project.
+This amount is deferred and recognized as an inflow of resources in the period that the amounts become available.